fromothers/www.maxhallinan.com/posts/_drafts/2017-12-19-p2p-links-are-breakable.md

 But the person who puts something onto the network,

-I am interested in the possibility that peer-to-peer networks are a remedy to some (perhaps many) of the imperfectons of http networks.
-With that background, I found this experience extra interesting.
-As I thought about what had happened, it started to seem that availability on a peer-to-peer network is more vulnerable to break than I had first considered.
-And that users of a peer-to-peer networks are vulnerable to certain distortions which are not found on an http network, exactly because of the difference in a resource's availability.

 Especially in the early days of Bittorrent, it is important to remember that the movies I downloaded from the network weren't always the movies I wanted to watch